 Alarmingly, they can steal your identity so quickly that you may not notice that it’s been done until it’s too late and they’ve already amassed several thousand dollars worth of debt in your name.

 However, when you form an LLC in Idaho, you have the option to protect your personal information.
 You can do this by using a professional service known as an LLC formation service.
-An LLC formation service will not only assist you with filing all of the paperwork you need to form your LLC but will also provide the Idaho Secretary of State with a name and address to be listed on public record rather than your own.
+An LLC formation service will not only assist you with filing the paperwork you need to form your LLC but will also provide the Idaho Secretary of State with a name and address to be listed on public record rather than your own.

 The principal office address they provide the Secretary of State can’t be traced back to you or your home, and you’ll retain ownership of your Idaho LLC, so hiring an LLC formation service is a win-win situation for LLC owners.